JJSlabbert/iTilt-digital-hydrometer/README.md

   <tr><td>8 Can run on an ESP32 (Was tested on Wemos lolin 32 and TTGO KOALA) and ESP8266 (Wiring must be according to iSpindel standards).</td><td>8 Only run on ESP8266.</td></tr>
   <tr><td>9 It should consume less power.This need testing.
 MPU6050 and DS18B20 is powered by GPIO and switch of during deep sleep.</td><td>9 May consume more power.
 The MPU6050 and DS18B20 is powered from the 3.3v rail and does not switch of during deep sleep</td></tr>
   <tr><td>10 One USB C or Micro USB port for charging and programming.</td><td>10 One Micro USB port for programming and one USB C port for charging.</td></tr>
   <tr><td>11 Less complicated cuircut.
-The Wemos Lolin and TTGO Koala has a build in battery chargers/power supplies.
+Some ESP32 brands has built in battery circuits and an external charger/battery power supply is not needed.
 The internal Temperature of the MPU6050 Gyro can be used instead of a DS18B20.</td><td>11 ESP8266 D1 Mini does not have a battery charger/power supply.
 Extra battery unit required.
 Need a DS18B20 Temp sensor.</td></tr>
 <table>

 You will need an iSpindel / iTilt hardware and Cayenne credentials.